School-of-Code-HQ/Clean-Code/README.md

 ### Line Spacing.

-It's important to be consistent with your line spacing when writing code.
-It's also makes your code easier to read.
+It's important to be consistent with your line spacing when writing code because it makes your code easier to read.

 Bad:
 The line spacing between the functions are not consistent.